-This Lebanese Salmon Dish has shot up right into the top 10 all time favorite salmon recipes.
+This Lebanese Salmon Dish has shot up right into the top 10 all-time favourite salmon recipes.
 It has a sweet and sour taste to it.
-I never thought that lemon and pomegranate could go so well together.
+I never thought that salmon, pomegranate and lemon could go so well together.

-I made it for myself, as my husband was away for work, and I was looking for a quick recipe that is healthy and would lasts me for a coupe of days.
+I made it for myself, as my husband was away for work, and I was looking for a quick recipe that is healthy and would last me for a couple of days.
 I have to admit that I do not cook as much if I have nobody to share my meals with me.
-On the plus side I had a lot of restaurant meals that week, catching up with old friends and tasting food I never would have thought of making myself.
+On the plus side, I had a lot of restaurant meals that week, catching up with old friends and tasting food I never would have thought of making myself.

 I ate the salmon with some brown rice, in which I mixed in the rest of the pomegranate seeds to give it an extra crunch.
 Thinking about it now I think this dish would work well with some Tabbouleh and Pita Bread.

 More Recipes with Pomegranate Molasses

 - Baked Chicken with Zaartar and Pomegranate Molasses

 - Vegetarian Kibbeh with Peppers and Pomegranate Molasses

 - 4 Salmon fillets about 150 g each

 - juice of 1 lemon plus 1 lemon